EBI-Metagenomics/mettannotator/README.md

 ### Fast mode

 To reduce the compute time and the amount of resources used, the pipeline can be executed with the `--fast` flag.
-When run in the fast mode, `mettannotator` will skip InterProScan, UniFIRE, SanntiS and the DIAMOND search of hypothetical proteins against UniRef.
+When run in the fast mode, `mettannotator` will skip InterProScan, UniFIRE and SanntiS.
 This could be a suitable option for a first-pass of annotation or if computational resources are limited, however, we recommend running the full version of the pipeline whenever possible.

 When generating an input file for a fast mode run, it is sufficient to indicate the taxid of the superkingdom (`2` for bacteria and `2157` for Archaea) in the "taxid" column rather than the taxid of the lowest known taxon.

 ### Two-phase annotation (--add_slow_tools)

-If you have already run the pipeline in `--fast` mode and want to add InterProScan, SanntiS, UniFIRE and the UniRef DIAMOND search without re-running the full pipeline, use the `--add_slow_tools` flag pointing to the previous fast-run output directory:
+If you have already run the pipeline in `--fast` mode and want to add InterProScan, SanntiS and UniFIRE annotations without re-running the full pipeline, use the `--add_slow_tools` flag pointing to the previous fast-run output directory:

 ```bash
 nextflow run ebi-metagenomics/mettannotator \